spiral/scaffolder/readme.md

 Installation
 ------------
-Scaffolder is installed by default in skeleton application, to install this module in case if it was erased previously execute:
+Scaffolder should be installed by default in skeleton application, to install this module in case if it was erased previously execute:

 ```
 composer require spiral/scaffolder